syncfusion-content/blazor-docs/blazor/datagrid/scrolling.md

 ### Freeze direction

-In the Syncfusion Blazor Grid, You can freeze the Grid columns on the left, right or in a fixed position by using the [Freeze](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Freeze) property and the remaining columns to be horizontally movable.
+You can freeze the Grid columns on the left, right or in a fixed position by using the [Freeze](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Freeze) property and the remaining columns to be horizontally movable.
 This feature is designed to optimize user experience by ensuring that critical information remains visible even during horizontal scrolling.
 By default, when you set the [FrozenColumns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_FrozenColumns) property of the grid or the [IsFrozen](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsFrozen) property of individual columns, it results in freezing those columns on the left side of the grid.
 This helps in keeping important data readily accessible as you navigate through your dataset.

 To achieve this, you can utilize the [Freeze](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Freeze)  property.
 This property is used to specify the freeze direction for individual columns.
 The grid will adjust the column positions based on the [Freeze](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Freeze) value.